ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/how-latency-impacts-performance-2.md

      1.07%  memory-latency2  ld-linux-aarch64.so.1  [.] __tunable_get_val
 ```

-Just replacing the memory allocator for a simpler allocator gives us a very significant speed gain of at least 5x!
-This method of using custom allocators is very popular in performance-critical applications and libraries where the default system allocators are too generic or slow for the needs of the particular usecase.
-A Linear Allocator like the one we used here, is one of the simplest form of memory allocators and it's quite popular in systems with known fixed size objects or known constrained size limits.
-Of course there are many more allocators for different sizes and quite a few of them are much faster than the default `malloc()`.
+Replacing the memory allocator for a simpler allocator gives a significant speed gain, more than 5x in this case.

+This method of using a custom allocator is popular in performance-critical applications and libraries where the default system allocator is too generic or slow for the needs of the application.

+A linear allocator like the one used here is one of the simplest memory allocators, and is popular in systems with known fixed size objects or known constrained size limits.

+There are many more memory allocators for different sizes and quite a few of them are much faster than the default `malloc()`.